-Politics is ugly – But at least we can be honest about who we are.
+Politics is ugly – But at least we can be honest about what we think.

 Let’s face it: politics today is ugly.
-In the era of the Tea Party and Donald Trump, it’s slash and burn for the improvement of one’s position.
-It’s a take no prisoners, winner take all proposition.
-If it were a sport, it’d probably be bare-knuckle boxing.
-It’s fast moving, deceptive, and sometimes the hits are below the belt.
+In the era of the Tea Party and Donald Trump, it’s slash and burn for ruthless improvement of one’s position.
+A take no prisoners, winner take all proposition for those in power.
+If it were a sport, it would compare with bare-knuckle boxing or the octagon.
+It’s fast moving, deceptive, and often the hits are below the belt.

-So, around here we aspire to ditch the pretext.
-We’ll call a spade a spade – at least as we see it.
-So in the spirit of full disclosure, and while we endeavor to behave fairly and analyze issues from the center, the truth of the matter is we we’re liberals and it would be nonsense to insist that doesn’t influence our point of view.
+At Politi.us we aspire to ditch the pretext.
+So, in the spirit of full disclosure, and while we endeavor to behave fairly and analyze issues from the center, the truth of the matter is we we’re liberals and it would be nonsense to insist that doesn’t influence our point of view.

 We wish everyone in the media were so forthcoming.
 Full disclosure would allow people to read with a grain of salt.
-Unfortunately, we’re stuck with today’s openly deceptive media culture where stations like Fox News shamelessly proclaim ‘fair and balanced’ coverage when we all know it’s hogwash.
-The only people who don’t know are those too stupid to vote in the first place (although of course they still do).
-And by the way, we’re equally ready to acknowledge that the left has its champions in the media.
-It’s not like Fox is the only egregious version of a deception news outfit.
+Unfortunately, we’re stuck with today’s laughably deceptive media culture where stations like Fox News shamelessly proclaim ‘fair and balanced’ coverage when we all know it’s a big joke.

 The central concept that news should be unbiased is in itself a flawed ideology.
-News cannot ever be unbiased because news isn’t reported by disinterested observers.
+Political news cannot ever be unbiased because news isn’t reported by disinterested observers.
 It’s reported by human reporters who are (generally) more knowledgeable than the public at large.
 At the end of the day, reporters are people and people have bias.
-And so news is biased absolutely.
+And so news is biased.